calebmwelsh/file-system-mcp-server/README.md

    - Some drives may be missing from the list or show incorrect information
    - This is a known limitation and will be addressed in future updates

+3. **Platform-Specific Limitations**
+   - Windows-specific features are not available on macOS/Linux
+   - Some path handling may differ between platforms
+   - System information retrieval varies by platform

 ## Error Handling

 The server includes comprehensive error handling for: